rixx/books.rixx.de/data/reviews/patrick-rothfuss/the-name-of-the-wind/index.md

   rating: 4
 ---

-I really liked this book - it hits all the sweet spots for me.
+I really liked this book … at first - it hit all the sweet spots for me.
 Brilliant language, not-too-overbearing fantasy setting, believable characters, good pacing and narration (and a bit of training in the $arts).

-Kvothe is relatable even when he's making mistakes, which is really important in protagonists.
-Though of course that's easy to hit, when you write a Mary Sue author stand-in as protagonist.
+Kvothe is a terrible Mary Sue even when he's making mistakes.
+Though of course that's easy to hit, when you write an author stand-in as protagonist.
 At the same time, this is very much a male nerd power fantasy.
 I still enjoyed the book a lot, but if that's not a lens or genre you like reading, this probably won't be fun for you.

-Can't wait to read the second part.
+The four stars are mostly because I enjoyed the worldbuilding and much of the writing.